open-telemetry/opentelemetry-specification/specification/protocol/exporter.md

 Each configuration option MUST be overridable by a signal specific option.

 - **Endpoint (OTLP/HTTP)**: Target URL to which the exporter is going to send spans, metrics, or logs.
-  The option MUST honor the following [URL components](https://datatracker.ietf.org/doc/html/rfc3986#section-3):
+  The implementation MUST honor the following [URL components](https://datatracker.ietf.org/doc/html/rfc3986#section-3):
   - scheme (`http` or `https`)
   - host
   - port
   - path

-  The option SHOULD honor the following [URL components](https://datatracker.ietf.org/doc/html/rfc3986#section-3):
-  - userinfo

-  The option MAY ignore the following [URL components](https://datatracker.ietf.org/doc/html/rfc3986#section-3):
+  The implementation MAY ignore all other URL components.
-  - query
-  - fragment

   A scheme of `https` indicates a secure connection.
   When using `OTEL_EXPORTER_OTLP_ENDPOINT`, exporters MUST construct per-signal URLs as [described below](#endpoint-urls-for-otlphttp).
 The per-signal endpoint configuration options take precedence and can be used to override this behavior (the URL is used as-is for them, without any modifications).
 See the [OTLP Specification][otlphttp-req] for more details.